-As explained by Investopedia: “A dividend reinvestment plan (DRIP or DRP) is a plan offered by a corporation that allows investors to reinvest their cash dividends by purchasing additional shares or fractional shares on the dividend payment date”.
-While deciding whether or not to proceed with a dividend reinvestment plan might be a straight-forward decision for most investors, the reality is that if they do proceed with the DRP, tracking all those reinvested dividends and properly calculating performance can be a nightmare.
-As stated by a long-time Sharesight client Mike Deam:
+While deciding whether or not to proceed with a dividend reinvestment plan might be a straight-forward decision for most investors, the reality is that if they do proceed with a DRP, tracking all those reinvested dividends and properly calculating performance can quickly become a nightmare.

 One of the issues with DRPs is the paperwork it creates.
 If you hold a share and reinvest it for 10 years at 2 DRPs a year, you end up with over 20 acquisition events to manage.
 Add to that issues, bonus issues, share top-up plans... well you get the picture.

 The good news is that Sharesight takes the hassle out of tracking dividend reinvestment plans.
 Our dividend reinvestment feature lets you activate a DRP for a particular holding and automatically track the reinvested dividends.
 Alternatively, you may manually reinvest a specific dividend, at the correct reinvestment price.
 Here’s how:

 Once you’ve signed-up, simply add your holdings and watch as Sharesight automatically backfills past dividends (and continues to add new ones as they are announced).

 If you have registered a DRP for a holding listed on the ASX or NZX, simply activate the “Auto Dividend Reinvestment” feature.
 This will automatically record a reinvestment for each dividend payment.
 This setting can be found under the “Holding Settings” section in the sidebar of the Holding page for each holding.